 Mix the oats, wheat germ, flax, brown sugar, seeds, nuts, coconut, cinnamon, and salt in a large bowl.

 Add liquid ingredients to dry ingredients and immediately mix until all ingredients are uniformly coated.

 Pour mixture into two 13″ by 18″ rimmed baking pans.

 Bake for one hour, stirring every 20 minutes.
 Once out of the oven, add the cranberries and mix.
 The granola will become crunchy as it cools.
 Store in an airtight container when cooled.
 It freezes well.

 Chia seeds add a nice crunch and are high in fiber and protein.
 “Chia” comes from the Mayan word for “strength, ” Apparently, athletes swear by them for improving endurance.
 The chia seeds are on the right.
 The flax seeds are on the left.

 A tasty and nutritious breakfast:

 I enjoy having a half cup of granola with simple-to-make homemade plain yogurt or kefir for breakfast.
 Kefir is a slightly sour probiotic drink that has the consistency of liquid yogurt.
-It can be found in the health foods section of the grocery store.
-If you add berries to the top, it’s like eating a healthy sundae for breakfast!
+If you add berries to the top, it’s like eating a sundae for breakfast!

 © 2014-2022 Judy Wright.
 All rights reserved.
 Photos and text may only be used with written consent.